flexi-framework/flexi/doc/userguide/010_gettingstarted.md

         wget https://github.com/flexi-framework/flexi/archive/master.tar.gz
         tar xzf master.tar.gz

-Note that cloning FLEXI from GitHub may not be possible on some machines, as e.g. the machines at the HLRS at the University of Stuttgart due to restricted internet access.
+Note that cloning FLEXI from GitHub may not be possible on some machines, as e.g. the HLRS at the University of Stuttgart restricts internet access.
 Please refer to section \ref{sec:cloninghlrs} of this user guide.

 ### Compiling the code \label{sec:compilingthecode}